Moondrop KXXS Review

 Bass (Score: 8.5/10)

 Yet another set where the bass is very tastefully done.
 I really enjoyed the controlled yet slightly elevated bass on the KXXS.
-If I have any complains, it would be that the bass can be a little slow to decay at times.
+If I have any complaints, it would be that the bass can be a little slow to decay at times.
 This makes the sound warmer than I would like for certain tracks.
 For example, in Death of a Bachelor by Panic!
-At The Disco, the bass beats lingers a little longer than normal.
+At The Disco, the bass beats linger a little longer than normal.
 However, this is more of a personal preference rather than a technical limitation of the KXXS.
 One way to describe the bass would be punchy yet weighty.
 In the intro of Chicago’s If You Leave Me Now, the upper bass is punchy and well-articulated, bringing a smile to my face just by listening to that first few seconds.